 In fact, data shows even a surgical mask would provide more protection from the coronavirus than the Pitta mask.
-Tests from researchers at the University of Massachussets found that a surgical mask they bought on the streets of Nepal captured over 60% of 0.1 micron particles.
+Tests from researchers at the University of Massachussetts found that a surgical mask they bought on the streets of Nepal captured over 60% of 0.1 micron particles.
 A 3M N95 mask captured over 80%.

 Does Pitta Claim It Filters Viruses?

-But the Pitta mask isn’t all bad.
-First off, their official store never claims that it is effective against PM2.5 or smaller particles for that matter.
+In defense of Pitta, their official store never claims that it is effective against PM2.5 or smaller particles for that matter.

 The Pitta masks claim to be 99% effective at filtering out pollen and dust particles, which range from 5-100 microns in size.
 The Pitta mask might be great at capturing pollen, but for viruses such as the coronavirus and flu, the Pitta mask doesn’t cut it.

 Pitta masks can capture large pollen particles and are stylish to boot!
 However, they are completely ineffective against 0.3-micron particles.

 This means they do a very poor job of capturing the coronavirus or any other virus for that matter.
 A far more effective and affordable solution to filter out viruses such as the coronavirus would be to use any of one of the high-scoring, scientifically validated masks.

 Read more on the method we used to test how well Pitta masks capture tiny, coronavirus-sized particles »